 “That Star Wars shirt is dorktastic!” posted by Stacey on Urban Dictionary.
 Nat introduced me to this word in Busting a Groove.
 Such a great term!
 I wish I’d known this one years ago.
 I think Nat has changed this into a description of someone who is “dorky” and “fantastic”!
 Like that picture above of RA in the red sweater. ;-)

-– Armitage Day — August 22nd set aside to celebrate RA’s birth (so dubbed by Traxy at The Squeee.
+Armitage Day — noun: August 22nd, set aside to celebrate RA’s birth (so dubbed by Traxy at The Squeee.

-– fangasm — That sound you hear when we all get sight or sound of something with RA in it.
+fangasm — noun: that sound you hear when we all get wind of something with RA in it.
 Especially heightened during an “RA drought.”

-– FanstRAvaganza — One week usually in March when the RA blogosphere goes nuts (more than usual) celebrating the goodness of Richard Armitage.
+FanstRAvaganza — noun: a week usually in March when the RA blogosphere goes nuts (more than usual) celebrating the goodness of Richard Armitage.
 Also known as fanstRA since that’s a bitch of a word to type as well as say. :D

 And then there are the acronyms — this is something peculiar to all groups — the tendency to create their own language, and the RA Universe is no exception. :D